-- 1. Where needed in order to for-carrying out their tasks under this Regulation, competent authorities Coordinating Authorities or other competent authorities shall have the following powers of investigation, in respect of conduct by providers of relevant information society services falling within the competence under the jurisdiction of the their Member State that designated them: - (a) the power to require those providers, as well as any other persons acting for purposes related to their trade, business, craft or profession that may reasonably be aware of information relating to a suspected infringement of this Regulation, to provide such information without undue delay-within a reasonable time period; - (b) the power to carry out, or to request a judicial authority to order, on-site inspections of any premises that those providers or the other those persons referred to in point (a) use for purposes related to their trade, business, craft or profession, or to request other public authorities to do so, in order to examine, seize, take or obtain copies of information relating to a suspected infringement of this Regulation in any form, irrespective of the storage medium; - (c) the power to ask any member of staff or representative of those providers or the other those persons to give explanations in respect of any information relating to a suspected infringement of this Regulation and to record the answers by any technical means;
+- 1. Where needed in order to for-carrying out their tasks under this Regulation, competent authorities Coordinating Authorities or other competent authorities shall have the following powers of investigation, in respect of conduct by providers of relevant information society services falling within the competence under the jurisdiction of the their Member State that designated them: - (a) the power to require those providers, as well as any other persons acting for purposes related to their trade, business, craft or profession that may reasonably be aware of information relating to a suspected infringement of this Regulation, to provide such information without undue delay-within a reasonable time period; - (b) the power to carry out, or to request a judicial authority to order, on-site inspections of any premises that those providers or the other those persons referred to in point (a) use for purposes related to their trade, business, craft or profession, or to request other public authorities to do so, in order to examine, seize, take or obtain copies of information relating to a suspected infringement of this Regulation in any form, irrespective of the storage medium; - (c) the power to ask any member of staff or representative of those providers or the other those persons to give explanations in respect of any information relating to a suspected infringement of this Regulation and to record the answers by any technical means; - (d) the power to request information, including to assess whether the measures taken to execute a detection order, removal order, or blocking order or delisting order comply with the requirements of this Regulation. - 2.
+Member States may grant additional investigative powers to the Coordinating Authorities.

-PCY comment: copied word for word from Art.
+66 PCY comment: copied word for word from Art.
 51 of the DSA as a baseline for further discussions.
-Differences include that (i) both the Coordinating and competent authorities are included; (ii) this text speaks about "user", not "the recipient of a service"; (iii) in point 3b below the wording "or the infringement results in the regular and structural facilitation of child sexual abuse offences" has been maintained; and (iv) keeping the reference to "justidiction" in the proposal rather than "competence" as in the DSA, given the extensive references to jurisdiction in the proposal.
+Differences include that (i) both the Coordinating and competent authorities are included; (ii) this text speaks about "user", not "the recipient of a service"; (iii) in point 3b below the wording "or the infringement results in the regular and structural facilitation of child sexual abuse offences" has been maintained; and (iv) keeping the reference to "justification" in the proposal rather than "competence" as in the DSA, given the extensive references to jurisdiction in the proposal.
 The restruturing of Articles 27 to 30 to ensure alignement with DSA has lead to the fact that some cross-references need to be corrected.
-This will be done once the text is stable
+This will be done once the text is stable.